List of Olympic medallists for New Zealand

 New Zealand has had a much smaller participation in the Winter Olympics, due to the country's temperate climate, not generally experiencing the severe winters to lowland levels, common in many countries in the Northern Hemisphere.
 The first New Zealand team to attend a Winter Olympics was in 1952.
-The nation has only won medals at three Winter games, in 1992, 2018 and 2022.
+The nation has won medals at four Winter games, in 1992, 2018, 2022 and 2026.

 The sporting rivalry between New Zealand and bigger neighbour Australia has been evident at many Olympic Games.
 In 1984, some Australian media outlets poked fun at the New Zealand gold medallists, saying they had been sitting down on the job at the Los Angeles Games, where they were successful in canoeing, equestrian, rowing and sailing.
 The New Zealand media pointed out that New Zealand had finished 8th on the final medals table, and Australia only 14th.
 New Zealand has finished higher than Australia on the medals table at the Summer Olympics only in 1976, when Australia failed to win a gold medal, and Los Angeles in 1984.